Understanding Landlord Rights in Covina, CA: Selling Property with Tenants

 Navigating Lease Agreements When Selling Your House in California

-If the lease is month-to-month, you must give the tenant either 30 or 60 days’ notice, depending on how long they’ve been living there.
+If the lease is month-to-month, you must give the tenant either 30 or 60 days’ notice, depending on how long they’ve lived there.
 This must be done before you can do anything related to the sale.
 To avoid a lot of trouble and disagreements, it’s best to be clear with your tenants about their rights and how the sale might affect them.

 You can also sell your rental property faster without affecting the tenants’ rights by learning about the laws in Covina that require you to help tenants move and do other things.